 - Add raspberries, agave nectar and water to a saucepan.
 Cook on low to medium heat for 5 minutes until raspberries soften.
 Remove from heat and blend with an immersion blender.

 - Put back on heat, add cornstarch and cook on low for another 5 minutes, whisking frequently.
 Remove from heat, set aside and let cool.

 - Pour over cookie base, and set in the freezer for 3 ½ to 4 hours until firmed up completely.

 Dark Chocolate Coating:

 - Cut into 16 bars and cover each one in melted chocolate.
-Put each one onto a fork and dunk into the chcoolate.
 Let dry on a cooling rack lined with parchment paper until almost dry.
-Sprinkle with some freeze-dried raspberry powder if you like and serve or keep in the fridge for up to one week.
+Sprinkle with some freeze-dried raspberry powder if you like and serve.
+Keep in the fridge for up to one week.

 Nutritional values are estimates only calculated with online tools.
 The author of this website is not a nutritionist nor a doctor.
 All the nutritional data provided in the recipes and correspondent blog posts are for informational purposes only.
 Do not use the information as nutritional or medical advice.
 Since the nutritional value can vary depending on the products used, it is recommended to calculate it based on the actual type of ingredients used.